rpetrich/jiraconnect-ios/README.md

     * the jconnect-plugin installed
     * a project named either the same as
         * the XCode Project,
-        * or the value returned by your [id&lt;JCOCustomDataSource&gt; project] method.
+        * or the value returned by your [id&lt;JMCCustomDataSource&gt; project] method.
 This can be the project key in JIRA, or the project's name.

 1. Provide a trigger mechanism to allow users invoke the Submit Feedback view.
 This typically goes on the 'About' or 'Info' view.
-The UIViewController returned by JCO viewController is designed to be presented modally.
+The UIViewController returned by JMC viewController is designed to be presented modally.
 If your info ViewController is in a UINavigationController stack, then you can use the following snippet to show both the feedback view, and the history view.

-        #import "JCO.h"
+        #import "JMC.h"

         - (void)viewDidLoad
         {